Transform Your Skills with Professional Diploma in Palliative Care Training

 - Facilitate communication and education for family members

-- Understand ethical and legal aspects critical to end-of-life care
+- Understand ethical responsibilities in end-of-life care